-- because he freaks out when being grabbed this way and squirms and pulls back so much I cannot keep hold of him.
+- He freaks out when being grabbed this way and squirms and pulls back so much that I cannot keep hold of him.

 - He never swallows the pill which is then spat out as soon as I let go of his jaws.

 Because both my dogs would sicken and die a horrible death without treatment I had to find a way to administer pills and medicine daily and with ease.

 Mixing either in their food didn't work either; they would eat round the pill or medicine or accidentally eat it but then spit it out.
 Wrapping the pill in a nice tasty piece of ham or chicken and hand feeding it to the dog had the same fate—the meat would be eaten and the pill spat out.
 I tried greasing pills with butter, no good.
 Then I tried hiding the pill in pâté and BINGO!
 It worked.

 At last, I had found the " magic" way to pill my dogs daily with no problem whatsoever, what a relief for all of us.

 Pâté is easy to mold, so a pill can be hidden right in the middle.
 Even if the dog knows about it, and I'm sure mine do, the lure of a tasty hand fed treat overcomes the aversion to swallowing the pill and my dogs wolf both down with nary a problem.